Ralim/IronOS/Documentation/Bluetooth.md

 ## Services

 Below is a description of each service.
-Note that the exact settings are not listed for brevity; its best to refer to [the uuid lists](https://github.com/Ralim/IronOS/blob/dev/source/Core/BSP/Pinecilv2/ble_characteristics.h) and the [handlers](https://github.com/Ralim/IronOS/blob/dev/source/Core/BSP/Pinecilv2/ble_handlers.cpp) alongside this.
+Note that the exact settings are not listed for brevity; it's best to refer to [the uuid lists](https://github.com/Ralim/IronOS/blob/dev/source/Core/BSP/Pinecilv2/ble_characteristics.h) and the [handlers](https://github.com/Ralim/IronOS/blob/dev/source/Core/BSP/Pinecilv2/ble_handlers.cpp) alongside this.

 ### Live